-Assessment Outcome Integrated Impact Assessment A full impact assessment is not required for this report Data Protection Impact Assessment A Data Protection Impact Assessment is not required for this report.
+Assessment Outcome Integrated Impact It was confirmed by Chief Officer, Martin Murchie, on Assessment 18th January 2024 that no Integrated Impact Assessment is required for this report Data Protection Impact A Data Protection Impact Assessment is not required Assessment for this report.
 Other No additional impact assessments have been completed for this report.